 We do not currently have any approved products and have never generated any revenue from product sales.
-To date, we have financed our operations primarily through the issuance of convertible preferred stock and convertible promissory notes, proceeds from our IPO, the upfront payment from the LianBio Agreement and the sale of pre-funded warrants in a private placement in January 2023 described below.
-On February 3, 2021, we completed our IPO in which we issued and sold 6,250,000 shares of our common stock and received net proceeds of \$90.5 million, after deducting underwriters' discounts and commissions and expenses payable by us.
+To date, we have financed our operations primarily through the issuance of convertible preferred stock and convertible promissory notes, proceeds from our IPO, the upfront payment from the LianBio Agreement and the sale of pre-funded warrants in a private placement.

 In March 2022, we filed a shelf registration statement on Form S-3, or the 2022 Shelf Registration Statement, with the SEC.
 The 2022 Shelf Registration Statement became effective in August 2022.
 The 2022 Shelf Registration Statement permits the offering, issuance and sale by us of up to a maximum aggregate offering price of \$200.0 million of common stock, preferred stock, debt securities and warrants in one or more offerings and in any combination.
-As of December 31, 2022, we had \$200.0 million of common stock remaining that can be sold under the 2022 Shelf Registration Statement, although this amount will be limited for as long as we are subject to General Instruction I.B.6 of Form S-3, which limits the amount of funds we can raise through primary public offerings of securities in any twelve-month period using a registration statement on Form S-3 to one-third of the aggregate market value of the shares of our common stock held by non-affiliates.
+As of December 31, 2023, we had \$200.0 million of common stock remaining that can be sold under the 2022 Shelf Registration Statement, although this amount will be limited for as long as we are subject to General Instruction I.B.6 of Form S-3, which limits the amount of funds we can raise through primary public offerings of securities in any twelve-month period using a registration statement on Form S-3 to one-third of the aggregate market value of the shares of our common stock held by non-affiliates.
 Therefore, we will be limited in the amount of proceeds we are able to raise by selling shares of our common stock using Form S-3, including the 2022 Shelf Registration Statement, until such time as our public float held by non-affiliates exceeds \$75.0 million.

-On January 4, 2023, we entered into a securities purchase agreement, or the Securities Purchase Agreement, with the institutional accredited investors named therein, or the Investors, pursuant to which we agreed to issue and sell to the Investors in a private placement, or the Private Placement, pre-funded warrants, or the Pre-Funded Warrants, to purchase an aggregate of 30,909,090 shares, or the Warrant Shares, of our common stock.
-Each Pre-Funded Warrant has an exercise price of \$0.01 per Warrant Share.
-The purchase price per Pre-Funded Warrant was \$0.54.
+In January 2023, we entered into a securities purchase agreement, or the Securities Purchase Agreement, with the institutional accredited investors named therein, or the Investors, pursuant to which we issued and sold to the Investors in a private placement, or the Private Placement, pre-funded warrants, or the Pre-Funded Warrants, to purchase an aggregate of 3,090,908 shares, or the Warrant Shares, of our common stock.
+Each Pre-Funded Warrant has an exercise price of \$0.10 per Warrant Share.
+The purchase price per Pre-Funded Warrant was \$5.40.
 The Pre-Funded Warrants issued in the Private Placement are exercisable at any time but provide that the holder of the Pre-Funded Warrants will not have the right to exercise any portion of its Pre-Funded Warrants if such holder, together with its affiliates and any other persons whose beneficial ownership of common stock would be aggregated with the holder for purposes of Section 13(d) or Section 16 of the Securities Exchange Act of 1934, as amended, would beneficially own in excess of 35% of the number of shares of common stock outstanding immediately after giving effect to such exercise.
 The Warrant Shares will also be subject to certain registration rights under our Amended and Restated Investors' Rights Agreement.
-The Private Placement closed on January 10, 2023.
-Gross proceeds of the Private Placement were approximately \$16.7 million, before deducting offering expenses payable by us.
+We received net proceeds of \$16.6 million in the Private Placement, after deducting \$0.1 million of offering expenses.

-As of December 31, 2022, we had approximately \$44.4 million in cash, cash equivalents and marketable securities and an accumulated deficit of \$133.4 million.
-We had no indebtedness as of December 31, 2022.
+As of December 31, 2023, we had approximately \$37.5 million in cash and cash equivalents and an accumulated deficit of \$155.4 million.
+We had no indebtedness as of December 31, 2023.